-Your membership in the American Academy of Family Physicians (AAFP) will automatically include membership in your state chapter, the Washington Academy of Family Physicians (WAFP) and your local chapter.
+Your membership in the American Academy of Family Physicians (AAFP) automatically includes membership in your state chapter, the Washington Academy of Family Physicians (WAFP) and your local chapter.
 Membership is not separate.
-Your annual dues invoice will itemize both national and state dues, and any local chapter dues; the full amount must be paid to maintain your membership.
+Your annual dues invoice will itemize both national and state dues, as well as any local chapter dues; the full amount must be paid to maintain your membership.
 For all membership questions, please contact the WAFP office.

 As a WAFP member, you have access to the following:

-WAFP Member Directory – Find contact information for a WAFP colleague.
-Search by name, by city, or by local chapter.
-Open to members only. (login required)
+WAFP Member Directory: Find contact information for a WAFP colleague.
+Search by name, city or local chapter.
+Open to members only (login required)

-Manage your WAFP Member Directory contact info – The amount of information available to other WAFP members through the WAFP Membership Directory is up to you.
+Manage your WAFP Member Directory contact info: The amount of information available to other WAFP members through the WAFP Member Directory is up to you.
 To adjust the level of information that is viewable to other members, log in and click on the My Profile button in the top right corner, then select the settings for each piece of information.
-(Member contact information is exclusive to WAFP members only, and is not made public).
+(Member contact information is exclusive to WAFP members only, and is not made public.)

 Connect with AAFP

-- Update your AAFP/WAFP account and contact information – log in to AAFP “My Academy” and select “Update My Account Info”, or contact the WAFP office for assistance.
+- Update your AAFP/WAFP account and contact information: Log in to AAFP “My Academy” and select “Update My Account Info”.
+For further assistance, contact the WAFP office.

 Maintain your membership